19hours/sg-statutes/Acts/Insurance Act.md

 [41/2001]

 (3) Where the Authority has, under section 7 of the Insurance Intermediaries Act (Cap.
-142A) in force before 1st October 20021, approved any person to act as an insurance agent for an insurer in respect of any insurance business which the insurer is not entitled to carry on in Singapore, the approval shall continue in force as if granted by the Authority under subsection (1).
+142A) in force before 1st October 2002\*, approved any person to act as an insurance agent for an insurer in respect of any insurance business which the insurer is not entitled to carry on in Singapore, the approval shall continue in force as if granted by the Authority under subsection (1).

-1Date of commencement of section 20 of the Insurance (Amendment) Act 2001 (Act 41 of 2001).
+\*Date of commencement of section 20 of the Insurance (Amendment) Act 2001 (Act 41 of 2001).

 [41/2001]